Elaine Wynn

-Elaine Farrell Wynn (née Pascal; born April 28, 1942) is an American billionaire businesswoman, philanthropist and art collector.
+Elaine Farrell Wynn (née Pascal; April 28, 1942 – April 14, 2025) was an American billionaire businesswoman, art collector, philanthropist and education reformer.
 She co-founded Mirage Resorts and Wynn Resorts with her former husband, Steve Wynn.

-She has supported education causes, the performing arts and the visual arts.
+Wynn was on the Nevada State Board of Education from 2012 until 2020 and was the board's president in 2015 and 2017.
+She was on the national board of Communities in Schools from 1999 until her death in 2025.

-Early life
+Early life and education

 Wynn was born to a middle-class Jewish family on April 28, 1942, in New York City.
+Her father was a salesman for resort hotel packages and her mother was a homemaker.
+She spent part of her early life in Miami Beach, Florida.

-She graduated from George Washington University, where she received a bachelor of arts degree in Political Science in 1964.
+She attended George Washington University and majored in political science.
+While in college, she went on a blind date with Steve Wynn, who had just graduated from the University of Pennsylvania.
+At the end of her junior year, the couple got married.
+She graduated from George Washington University with a bachelor of arts degree in 1964.

 Business career

 Wynn co-founded the Mirage Resorts with her former husband in 1976.
 They also co-founded Wynn Resorts in 2000.
-She served on its board of directors.
+She was on its board of directors.
 She played a pivotal role in the resurgence and expansion of the Las Vegas Strip with her former husband.
 In 2015, she nominated herself to the board, but she was not confirmed.

-Wynn is the company's largest shareholder, with a 9% stake valued in May 2018 at nearly $2 billion.
+Wynn was the company's largest shareholder, with a 9% stake valued in May 2018 at nearly $2 billion.
 In 2018, after revelations of Steve Wynn's reported sexual harassment of multiple Wynn employees, and payments to cover up those allegations that were kept secret from the board of directors, he sold his 12% share of the company and agreed to return voting rights to Elaine Wynn (which she had signed away during their 2010 divorce agreement).

 In June 2018, Wynn successfully led a shareholder proxy campaign to remove John Hagenbuch from the board, due to his conflict of interest created by ties to the company's former CEO.

-Philanthropy and art collection
+At the time of her death in April 2025, Wynn still owned nearly 9% of stock at Wynn Resorts.
+However, as a result of recent purchases, most of the stock at Wynn Resorts was now owned by Houston-based investor Tilman Fertitta.